Please read this section carefully and completely before you start building your first MattzoController.

 - Newer versions should also work (not tested).

-Required libraries depend on the MattzoController type.
-They can mainly be downloaded directly from the Arduino IDE.
-Details and exceptions are described in the source code for the specific MattzoController.
+The MattzoController firmware requires some code libraries.
+The required libraries depend on the MattzoController type.
+The libraries can mainly be downloaded easily from the Arduino IDE by using the built-in library manager (menu Tools / Manage Libraries).
+Details and exceptions are described in the main source code file (MTC4PF.ino or MLC.ino) for the specific MattzoController.

 The type specific firmware sketches have their own additional configuration files.
 The configuration files may be copied in order to maintain different configurations for e.g. two different MTC4PU controllers controlling different trains.

-MattzoControllers also feature OTA (over the air) firmware updates.
+MattzoControllers also features OTA (over the air) firmware updates.
 This way, you can update the firmware via WiFi without USB connection after it has been successfully installed for the first time.
-If you wonder why this should be important, imagine a layout with 20 switch controllers, 30 sensors controllers, 25 signal controllers and 20 trains, and all controllers carefully inserted into your LEGO landscape or trains.
+To do OTA uploads, choose the OTA name (usually the hostname) of the controller instead of the USB port.
+If you wonder why OTA is important, imagine a layout with 25 MattzoLayoutControllers and 30 MattzoTrainControllers, and all controllers carefully inserted into your LEGO layout or trains.
 Updating all of these controllers via USB would be a nightmare.

 The MattzoController tries to connect to WIFI on start-up.
-The SSID and WIFI passphrase must be set in the MattzoController_Network_Configuration.h file before you upload the firmware in order to enable the controller to establish the connection.
+The SSID and WIFI passphrase must be set in the network configuration file before you upload the firmware in order to enable the controller to establish the connection.

 If you have installed the optional status LED, the LED flashes during the WiFi connection process (0.1 seconds on, 0.9 seconds off).
 After a successful connect, the LED turns blinking (0.5 seconds on, 0.5 seconds off) to indicate it tries to connect to the MQTT broker.